zak-45/SpleeterGUI-Chataigne-Module/README.md

 ### -- INFO --
 This is CPU intensive: on Intel(R) Core(TM) i5-8300H CPU @ 2.30GHz   2.30 GHz, need 70 seconds to separate 3'30" audio track.Second run should be faster anymore.

+Not all spleeter features has been implemented.
+Focus has been set to the separate.
+SpleeterGUI need a mp3 file as input and produce a wav file as result.

 Spleeer WIKI : https://github.com/deezer/spleeter/wiki/2.-Getting-started

 ```